Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 # Town of Trailay - MU
 Town Of Trailay - Modding Us, mod for modding us that add some roles

-**Polish language is in the code** (for roles and descriptions) rn its not possible to set it in game (if any one can help me with adding language pls help)

 **THIS A MOD FOR MODDING US**
 NOT FOR ORIGINAL AMONG US